kev-er/Ash_Kennels/README.md

 ## Optimizations
 I  optimized the sites loading time as it took a while to load.
 I achived this my compressing each image which resulted in most picture taking 55% less space.
 By having the images filling less the websites loading time was hugly improved.

 ## Lessons Learned:
 Through this project, I gained valuable insights into building a user-centric website.
 I deepened my proficiency in HTML for structured content, CSS for aesthetic presentation, and JavaScript for dynamic interactivity.
 Implementing Bootstrap expedited development --> bootstrap is your friend!.
 The experience enriched my understanding of creating a cohesive tech stack, harmonizing various elements to deliver a modern, responsive, and engaging platform for users.

+I used neovim as my IDE for this project which is so smooth to use and feels great getting more proficient in.

+Also used the developer tool for this project which speeded up the project as I was able to see what was happening and make quick chages first via writing it in the DOM first and the make the changes afterwards.

 ## Future features
 - Contact information